dvsu/software-design-and-architecture-specialization/01-object-oriented-design/002-object-oriented-modeling.md

 These are the ***responsibilities***

 Abstractions are formed within a specific context for perspective and have to be carefully decided what is relevant.
-If the purpose of the system or the problem changes, abstractions can be updated accordingly.<br>
+If the purpose of the system or the problem changes, abstractions can be updated accordingly.

 > Abstractions are not a fixed creation, but are a direct result of the problem for which created them.